abidalfrz/simple-calculator-python/README.md

 - Python 3.x

-  you can check by running:
+  you can check your python version by running this on your terminal:
   ```sh
   python--version
   ```